Category Archives: libros

 2.)
 Write a story, post or comment that uses those thoughts.

-B5, Hakan: Muhafiz/The Protector, Sihirli AnnemLupin, or La Casa de Papel/Money Heist, El Ministerio del Tiempo Reviews
+B5, Hakan: Muhafiz/The Protector, Sihirli AnnemLupin, or La Casa de Papel/Money Heist, El Ministerio del Tiempo Reviews,

 Holistic College Algebra & GED/High School Lesson Plans,

 Thoughtful Readers, please consider reading about #ProjectDoBetter.
 This review is my personal way (as opposed to founding the Project, overall) of contributing to building tools that can help increase empathy and compassion in our world.
 Story, as part of how we see our world, helps us make sense of and define our actions in this world.
 And remember how important story is also as part of this project.
-Let’s Do Better.

 Shira Destinie A. Jones, MPhil, MAT, BSCS